Fractals from Regular Behaviours: Introduction

-From a computer science perspective, the languages of streams considered by Hutchinson are the \emph{traces} observed by one-state labelled transition systems, like the one in \cref{fig:Sierpinski gasket}.
+From a computer science perspective, the languages of streams considered by Hutchinson are the \emph{traces} observed by one-state labelled transition systems, like the one in \autoref{fig:Sierpinski gasket}.
 We investigate whether one could achieve a similar effect with languages of streams obtained from labelled transition systems having more than one state.
-Observe, for example, \cref{fig:Twisted Sierpinski gasket}.
-This twisted version of the Sierpi\'nski gasket is constructed from a two-state labelled transition system.
-Each point in the twisted Sierpi\'nski gasket corresponds to a stream of \(a\)'s, \(b\)'s, and \(c\)'s, but not every stream corresponds to a point in the set: The limit corresponding to \((c,a,b,c,c,c,\dots)\) is \((3/4, \sqrt{3}/8)\), for example.
+Observe, for example, \autoref{fig:Twisted Sierpinski gasket}.
+These twisted versions of the Sierpi\'nski gasket are constructed from the streams emitted by the two-state labelled transition system in \autoref{fig:Twisted Sierpinski gasket}, starting from the states \(x\) and \(y\) respectively.

-A labelled transition system paired with an interpretation of its labels as contractions on a complete metric space is the same data as a \emph{directed-graph iterated function system} (GIFS), a generalization of iterated function systems introduced by Mauldin and Williams~\cite{Mauldin1988Hausdorff}.
-GIFSs generate their own kind of self-similar set, and much work has been done to understand the geometric properties of fractal sets generated by GIFSs~\cite{Mauldin1988Hausdorff,Falconer1986Geometry,Edgar1990Fractal,Edgar1992Multifractal,Boore2011GIFS}.
-We take this work in a slightly different direction by presenting a coalgebraic perspective on GIFSs, seeing each labelled transition system as a ``recipe'' for constructing fractal sets.
+Each point in a twisted Sierpi\'nski gasket corresponds to a stream of \(a\)'s, \(b\)'s, and \(c\)'s, but not every stream corresponds to a point in the set: for example, the limit corresponding to the stream \((a, c, a, b, a, a, a, \dots)\) is \(p = (19/32, 11\sqrt{3}/32)\).
+This stream is not emitted by either of the states \(x\) or \(y\), and consequently the point \(p\) does not appear in either of the twisted Sierpi\'nski gaskets generated by \(x\) or \(y\).

-In analogy with the theory of regular languages, we call the fractals generated by finite labelled transition systems \emph{regular subfractals}, and give a logic for deciding if two labelled transition systems represent the same recipe under all interpretations of the labels.
+In analogy with the theory of regular languages, we call the fractals generated by finite labelled transition systems \emph{regular subfractals}, and give a logic for deciding if two labelled transition systems represent the same recipe under all interpretations of the labels, allowing both the underlying space and the chosen contractions to vary.
 By identifying points in the fractal set generated by a labelled transition system with traces observed by the labelled transition system, it is reasonable to suspect that two labelled transition systems represent equivalent fractal recipes---i.e., they represent the same fractal under every interpretation---if and only if they are trace equivalent.
-This is the content of \cref{thm:completeness}, which allows us to connect the theory of fractal sets to mainstream topics in computer science.
+This is the content of \autoref{thm:completeness}, which allows us to connect the theory of fractal sets to mainstream topics in computer science.